jmofyi/pastorjeremiah/_posts/2019-06-03-what-are-you-doing.md

 People that live like this don’t know their purpose, and therefore can’t apply their faith to anything for long.
 They never gain traction or momentum in life because their direction is constantly changing.

-Next time you drive to the grocery store, turn your steering wheel from left to right, right to left, back and forth, as quick and sporadic as your can and tell me how long it takes you to get there, if you get there at all.
+Next time you drive to the grocery store, turn your steering wheel from left to right, right to left, back and forth, as quick and sporadic as you can and tell me how long it takes you to get there, if you get there at all.
 That’s what people are doing with their lives when they don’t set a clear course.

 Anything that you do in faith is definite, it’s specific, it’s on purpose.